robotslacker/slackerdb/README.md

 Note: All parameters are optional.
 You can keep only the parameters you need to modify.
-For parameters that are not configured, means default values will be used.
+For parameters that are not configured, default values will be used.

 ### Data Service
-* Data service work with port x, please make sure you have enabled it in server configuration or command parameter.
+* Data service work with port x, please make sure you have enabled it in server configuration or from command parameter.
-It's important to note that we have consider data security.
+It's important to note that we have no consider on data security.
-It means data services must work in a trusted environment.
+This means data services must work in a trusted environment.

 ####  user login
 User login (note: this is optional).
 After success, a token will be provided.